wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-modify-filter/includes/3-filter-modifier-functions.md

 Notice that each **Revenue Total Region** value is the same.
 It's the value of total revenue.

 While this result by itself isn't useful, when used as a denominator in a ratio it calculates a percent of grand total.
 So, let's now overwrite the **Revenue Total Region** measure definition with the following definition.
-(Note that this new definition changes the measure name.
+(This new definition changes the measure name.
 Be sure to format the measure as a percentage with two decimal places.)

 ```dax
 Revenue % Total Region =